husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/how-to-use-core2-ros-local-serial-offline.md

 For start you have to open a console and disable Husarion service:
 ```
-systemctl disable husarion-shield
+systemctl disable husarnet-configurator
 ```
-and reboot device (you can reenable it later with `systemctl enable husarion-shield`).
+and reboot device (you can reenable it later with `systemctl enable husarnet-configurator`).

 We also have to change few lines in CORE2 code: